 2018 Annual Meeting of the PFS

-As noted here, the 2017 Annual Meeting of the PFS was held from Thursday, September 14, 2017 (date of arrival) to Tuesday, September 19, 2017 (date of departure), in Bodrum, Turkey, at the Hotel Karia Princess.
-Details about the 2018 Annual Meeting will be forthcoming.
+As noted here, the 2018 Annual Meeting of the Property and Freedom Society will be held from Thursday, September 13, 2018 (date of arrival) to Tuesday, September 18, 2018 (date of departure), in Bodrum, Turkey, at the Hotel Karia Princess.

 Speakers and topics for previous Annual Meetings may be found here.